mec337/micropython/README.md

 The MicroPython Edge Fork
 =======================
-This fork is created for [The MicroPython Project](https://github.com/micropython/micropython) has always been reluctant to introduce vendor specific features due to corcerns such as consistency across platforms.
+This fork is created for the reason that [The MicroPython Project](https://github.com/micropython/micropython) has always been reluctant to introduce new features due to corcerns about consistency across platforms.

-For those who do not share their concerns and want to **SQUEEZE OUT EVERY LAST BIT OF JUICE** from your microcontroller, you are welcome to try out this fork!
+For those who do not share the same concern and want to **SQUEEZE OUT EVERY LAST BIT OF JUICE** from your microcontroller, you are welcome to try out this fork!

-This experimental version of MicroPython aims at bringing the newest and most wholesome vendor speicific APIs to your device while mantaining basic(common module level) compatibility with the official MicroPython.
+This experimental version of MicroPython aims at bringing the newest and most wholesome vendor-speicific features to your device while mantaining basic(common module level) compatibility with the official MicroPython.

 Building